Last Updated on 7th March 2025 by peppe8o

 ./mvs

 This launches an unattended startup.
-At the end of the load procedure, you will see the following screen:
+Please wait for the load procedure to finish, which will be once you see the following screen:

 Connect To MVS